hbc/bcbioSingleCell/README.md

 This is our current recommended method for analyzing an [inDrops][] dataset.
 The sample index barcodes are multiplexed per FASTQ set.
 For Illumina sequencing data, the raw binary base call (BCL) data must be converted into FASTQs (split into `R1`-`R4` files) using [bcl2fastq][].

 The [inDrops][] library version is automatically detected by [bcbio][], but ensure that the sample index sequences provided match the library version when attempting to create a `bcbioSingleCell` object.
-A current list of [inDrops v3 index barcodes](https://github.com/seqcloud/seqcloud/blob/master/workflows/bcbio/scrnaseq/harvard_indrop_v3/index_barcodes.csv) is available from [seqcloud][].
+A current list of [inDrops v3 index barcodes](https://github.com/steinbaugh/koopa/blob/master/workflows/indrops/harvard_v3_sample_barcodes.csv) is available from the [koopa][] repository.

 Consult the [bcbio][] documentation for more information on how to configure an [inDrops][] run prior to loading into [R][] with the `bcbioSingleCell()` function.